Goutch/SimpleNet/README.md

 An abstraction layer on top of ENet.

-It is build to be easy to use and compatible with unity.
+It is built to be easy to use and compatible with unity.